Mirray

 Mirray Leme Vieira (born 9 January 1994), simply known as Mirray, is a Brazilian former professional footballer who played as a midfielder.

 Career

-Revealed in the youth sectors of São Paulo FC, the player expected to become a great player at this generation, with a contract with a termination fine of R$ 30 million.
+Revealed in the youth sectors of São Paulo, the player expected to become a great player at this generation, with a contract with a termination fine of R$ 30 million.
 In 2013 he participated in the traditional Copa São Paulo de Futebol Jr., unfortunately being responsible for the elimination of São Paulo against Goiás in that edition.
 He suffered a serious knee injury while still in the youth categories, which made the situation change drastically, playing only for modest teams in Brazilian football.

 In 2025, he revealed that the main reason for abandoning football was the successive delays in payments, a reality in lower divisions clubs.